BradOdera/Quotes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+Click on the live link to view the angular app it works.

+# Music Quotes
+website representation of a quotes app
+#### By **Bradley Cunninghum Odera**
+## Description
+This is a quotes website that that helps you write down music quotes specifically by famous artists and even great philosophers and leaders.
+## Setup/Installation Requirements
+* Internet connection.
+* Mobile phone, desktop or laptop.
+* Web browser to view the data.
+* No web dependencies needed.
+* User chrome browser for best experience.
+## Known Bugs
+None at the moment
+## Technologies Used
+Mainly used Angular.
+Used html to create the basic web page.<br>
+Used bootstrap for responsiveness.<br>
+Used jquery and javascript for the scripting to enable functionality to the webpage and interactiveness.
+## Support and contact details
+Incase of any contribution, comment or question please email me:<br>
+**Bradley Cunninghum Odera**<br>
+**bradodera@gmail.com**
+### License
+Copyright (c) 2019 **Bradley, Moringa-Core**